latex3/latex3/l3in2e/readme.txt

 intended either for use in documents or for use in describing design layouts in document class files.

-All aspects of these package are *experimental*.
+All aspects of these packages are *experimental*.
 The names of the packages, and the names of any commands that they define, may change at any time.
 They are being released in this form to allow public discussion and comment.